Breaking Down Vanderbilt’s Strengths, Weaknesses, and One Thing That Could Upset Ole Miss

 Strength in the Anchor

-On the field, the Commodores’ biggest strength would have to be the versatility of the tight end position.
-Even with losing Eli Stowers to the NFL, the Commodores return Cole Spence, who posted 233 yards last season, and is expected to take a larger role this year.
-They are adding East Carolina’s Jayvontay Connor who added one hundred to Spence’s yards with 333 on the year, training under new Ole Miss offensive coordinator John David Baker.
+In the SEC, Diego Pavia led the Commodores to the top with a top-three finish in offense last season; the Rebels were directly under Vanderbilt with 65 touchdowns, one behind the Commodores' 66 touchdowns.
+Even with two fewer games than Ole Miss, the Commodores ranked at the No. 2 spot following the Tennessee Volunteers.
+The Rebels had 54 more points than the Commodores for the season in total.

+One of the most notable aspects of the Commodores’ tactics is their ability to hold onto the ball, ranking in the top five in time of possession.
+With an average of 31:18 with the ball in possession, they become a threat if they know what to do with the ball.

 Vanderbilt has a strong commitment to running the football.
-Similar to Ole Miss’ style, the Commodores have consistently sought out a physical ground attack with a strong tight end group with a goal of moving the ball.
+Similar to Ole Miss’s style, the Commodores have consistently sought a physical ground attack, a strong tight end group, and a goal of moving the ball.
 The team leans on the ball movement in the run to control the tempo of the game.

 Room for Surprise